A. Paul Gill, Executive Chairman

 Me.
 Levy has developed a stellar international reputation and 22 years of experience advising on complex issues concerning securities and governance matters.
 He is an advisor to numerous Canada-based private and public companies as well as multinationals in various industries, including mining and gaming.
 His private equity expertise includes representing numerous technology-based companies and institutional private equity funds in structuring cross-border ﬁnancings.

-Sagiv Shiv, Director and Chair of Audit Committee 3
+Sagiv Shiv, Director, Chair of Audit Committee, Lead Independent Director 3

 Mr. Shiv is a Managing Director at B. Riley Securities based in New York City.
 Prior to B. Riley’s acquisition of National Securities, Mr. Shiv was the Senior Managing Director and the head of the Advisory Services Practice at National Securities Corp.
 Prior to National, Mr. Shiv led the global M&A and Advisory Practice at INTL FCStone Inc. and at Merriman Capital.
 Prior to entering investment banking, Mr. Shiv served as Chief Financial Officer of three multi-national diversified holding companies.
 At his last corporate position, Mr. Shiv served as CFO of The Plastiflex Group, an international manufacturing company, with 6,000 employees in 10 locations in eight countries.
 As CFO, Mr. Shiv led the acquisition, integration, and divestiture of several businesses.
 He has also served on the boards of several publicly-traded companies, as well as on the boards of private entities and charities.